Japanese cruiser Nachi: Battle of the Java Sea

+Later that same evening, Nachi and Haguro tracked down the allied force again and closed to 16,000 yards, firing their torpedo batteries.
+A torpedo from Nachi struck the Dutch light cruiser HNLMS Java, blowing up her 5.9-inch (15 cm) magazines, tearing the cruiser in two as it sank in two minutes.
+Several minutes later a torpedo from Haguro hit the light cruiser HNLMS De Ruyter, resulting in the cruiser sinking to progressive flooding over nearly three hours, and killing Admiral Karel Doorman.

+Two days later, on 1 March, Nachi and Haguro and their accompanying destroyers spotted the crippled Exeter as she attempted to escape the Java Sea, and joined forced with the cruisers Myōkō and Ashigara (and their accompanying destroyers).
+The four cruisers hit Exeter with shells that disabled her electrical power and guns, set her aflame, and destroyed her remaining boilers, leaving her dead in the water, leading to the allied cruiser's scuttling via her own crew.
+Nachi then retreated alongside Haguro, while Myōkō and Ashigara both engaged the destroyer HMS Encounter, which they overpowered and sank.
+The destroyer USS Pope, who was accompanying the two British ships, initially escaped the melee only to be caught and crippled about two hours later by planes from the Japanese light carrier Ryūjō, and finished off by Myōkō and Ashigara.

 Operations in northern waters

 Later in March, Nachi received a refit at Sasebo for operations in northern waters, and patrolled the Kurile Islands in April and May.
 On 26 May, Nachi departed from Ōminato Guard District as flagship of Vice Admiral Boshiro Hosogaya's force for the invasion of the Aleutian islands, and patrolled south of Attu, returning to Ōminato on 23 June.
 She departed Ōminato to escort another convoy to Kiska from 28 June, remaining in the Aleutian Islands until 7 July.
 After a refit at Yokosuka Naval Arsenal from 14–30 July, Nachi was reassigned to the IJN 5th Fleet with Kiso and Tama.
 She continued patrols of the Kurile Islands though March 1943, and was sent as an escort for a reinforcement convoy to Attu from 7–10 March.